Dynamical magnetic susceptibility of non-collinear magnets: A novel KKR-based ab initio scheme and its application: Implementation

 \subsection{Korringa-Kohn-Rostoker Green's function method}

-We calculate the Korringa-Kohn-Rostoker (KKR) Green's function (GF) for a NC ground state following the standard approach \cite{Mankovsky2011,Simon2019}.
-First the single site scattering problem is solved yielding the corresponding regular and irregular solutions, $R_{\sigma L \sigma' L'}^m(r_m,z)$ and $H_{\sigma L \sigma' L'}^m(r_m,z)$ as well as the corresponding $t$-matrix.
-Following this, the backscattering operator taking into account the multiple electron-scattering in the lattice is found as
+The generalization of the Korringa-Kohn-Rostoker (KKR) Green's function (GF) method to NC ground states is based on the following approach \cite{Mankovsky2011,Simon2019}.
+First, the single site scattering problem is solved yielding the corresponding regular and irregular solutions, $R_{\sigma L \sigma' L'}^m(r_m,z)$ and $H_{\sigma L \sigma' L'}^m(r_m,z)$ as well as the corresponding $t$-matrix.
+Subsequently, the backscattering operator taking into account the multiple electron-scattering in the lattice is found as

 where $g_{LL'}^{mn}(z)$ is the reference Green's function.
 This allows to write down the KKR Green's function as